cloudbank/phlix/README.md

-Built tumblrsnap as a part of the [Android CodePath Bootcamp](http://thecodepath.com/androidbootcamp).
+Built myfriendflickr as a part of the [Android CodePath Bootcamp](http://thecodepath.com/androidbootcamp).
 Released on the [Google Play Store]

 <img src="" height="545" />
 &nbsp;&nbsp;